 If this sounds like your situation, here at Addiction Advocates, we can assist you through the next best steps.
 If you’ve been living with an addiction for some time, either prolonging rehabilitation through denial or have struggled to sustain sobriety this far, we can also help you.

 With this in mind, if you’re keen to diminish your addictive behaviours, or hope for long-term recovery, we can help you find a drug and alcohol rehab in Wolverhampton.
 Here you will complete a range of addiction treatment options and wellbeing services to improve your quality of life.
-Achieve this without drugs and alcohol by reaching out for our support.

 Am I addicted to drugs and alcohol?

 Before investing yourself into addiction treatment, it is recommended that you understand where you stand with drugs and alcohol.
 This step is important to help you gauge the severity of your problem, along with appreciating the amount of addiction treatment it will take to influence recovery.

 As many individuals believe that rehabilitation can be achieved quickly, or that an addiction is easy to cure, having an accurate understanding will offer realistic recovery rates.

 In order to understand whether you’re addicted to drugs and alcohol, ask yourself the following questions.

 - Can I cope without drugs and alcohol?